LevyMedinaII/aeces-registration-system-2017/README.md

 ..* Used for running the server and routing
 4. dotenv
 ..* Used for managing the environment of the application

+## Some Files Details
+1. .gitignore
+..* Contains the list of files to be ignored by git ..* Currently contains .env and node_modules
+2. .env
+..* Contains all environment variables such as database access creds
+3. package.json
+..* Contains the configuration, dependencies, and scripts of the node application
+4. server.js
+..* Main file to be executed when starting the node app

 ## Notes:
 ### A brief explanation on the application files can be found in the corresponding files